Dhruv54/Socket-Programming-Client-Server-Chat-Application/README.md

 # Stages for Server
 ## A. Socket Creation
 The first stage deals with the creation of a socket, which is the basic component for sending or receiving signals between nodes.
-The **sys/socket.h** header has the necessary functions to create a socket in C. In socket programming in C, a socket can be created by the **socket()** function with syntax,
+The **sys/socket.h** header has the necessary functions to create a socket in C. A socket can be created by the **socket()** function with syntax,

-# int socket(int domain, int type, int protocol);
+**int socket(int domain, int type, int protocol);**

 The domain represents the address family over which the communication will be performed.
 The domain is pre-fixed values present in the sys/socket.h header.
 Some domains are, **AF_LOCAL** or **AF_UNIX** is used for local communication or in the case where the client and server are on the same node.
 These sockets are called UNIX domain sockets.